Peter Morin in conversation with Dr. Ashok Mathur

 OCAD U Community Circles

 New this year, as part of our Indigenous Learning programming, once every month on the last Thursday of the month, OCAD U faculty and staff will have the opportunity to gather together in a drop-in, low-stakes community circle to discuss and get to know current issues important to the hearts and minds of the community.
-The Community Circles will be facilitated by FCDC’s Nadia McLaren.
+The Community Circles are facilitated by FCDC’s Nadia McLaren and open to all OCAD U faculty and staff.

 Upcoming Community Circles: